FerretDB/FerretDB/website/blog/2023-04-18-using-ferretdb-with-studio-3t.md

 ### Connect Studio 3T with FerretDB Instance

-Once we’ve finally installed and set up Studio 3T locally, the next thing to do is to connect Studio 3T with our FerretDB instance.
+Once we've finally installed and set up Studio 3T locally, the next thing to do is to connect Studio 3T with our FerretDB instance.

 1. To set up a connection, open Studio 3T and click on "New Connection" on the welcome screen.
    You will be given a "New Connection" dialog box that you should use to set up your connection.